 AMCO 3-point discs are available in a wide range of cutting widths from 4’ to 10’2”.
 The LTF Lift Offset Harrow and LOF Lift Offset Harrow have the same undercarriage as the largest AMCO disc harrow models.

 The durability of AMCO’s 3-point discs is the reason they are so popular.
 The 3-point discs are being used for food plots, on the sides of fields, for leveling turn rows, clearing right-of-ways, fixing soil erosion, and cutting firebreaks.
-“Customers love our product because when they hook it up it is ready to work,” said Luke Andries, AMCO marketing manager.
+“Customers love our product because when they hook it up it is ready to work,” said Michael Atwood, AMCO marketing manager.
 “Our 3-point discs are also being used in the construction industry, which goes to show how tough they are.”

 The Wicked Warrior Tandem Utility Disc (see photo above) is perfect for residential gardens, commercial landscaping, food plots, or hobbyists.
 This disc is built to the same rugged standards as all other AMCO disc harrows.